One of the first steps toward closing more sales faster is getting your existing contact list into Nutshell.

 Go to Company settings > Import in your Nutshell account to get started with the import process.
 Once you've selected the "Choose file" button, selected your CSV file, and clicked "Next," you'll be taken to the matching screen.

 Click here for a full list of fields you can map your data to during an import.
-Nutshell tries to automatically identify your fields for you, but since your file is probably custom to your business, you will want to double check that all fields are correctly mapped during the Match stage.
+Nutshell tries to automatically identify your fields for you, but since your file contains information that's unique to your business, you will want to double check that all fields are correctly mapped during the Match stage.

 After clicking Preview, you have the following options.